quantum-quirks/oldperitia/docs/source/features.rst

    :alt: Talkify user interface.

-Talkify is a text to speech software  that can play written text as soken words.
+Talkify is a text to speech software  that can play written text as spoken words.
 Designed with people with disabilities in mind, providing a powerful tool to assist with reading and comprehension.
 Whether you have visual impairments, dyslexia, or any other disability that makes reading challenging, Talkify is here to help.

 Talkify is incredibly versatile and can be customized to suit your individual needs.
 You can choose from a range of voices, speeds, and languages allowing you